By the end of this section, you will be able to:

 - Describe how the Ninth and Tenth Amendments reflect on our other rights

-- Identify the two senses of “right to privacy” embodied in the Constitution
+- Identify the two senses of the “right to privacy” embodied in the Constitution

 - Explain the controversy over privacy when applied to abortion and same-sex relationships

 As this chapter has suggested, the provisions of the Bill of Rights have been interpreted and reinterpreted repeatedly over the past two centuries.
 However, the first eight amendments are largely silent on the status of traditional common law, which was the legal basis for many of the natural rights claimed by the framers in the Declaration of Independence.
-These amendments largely reflect the worldview of the time in which they were written; new technology and an evolving society and economy have presented us with novel situations that do not fit neatly into the framework established in the late eighteenth century.
+These amendments largely reflect the worldview of the time in which they were written.
+New technology, societal norms, and economic realities furnish challenges that fail to fit neatly into the framework established in the late eighteenth century.

 THE NINTH AMENDMENT

 We saw above that James Madison and the other framers were aware they might endanger some rights if they listed a few in the Constitution and omitted others.
 To ensure that those interpreting the Constitution would recognize that the listing of freedoms and rights in the Bill of Rights was not exhaustive, the Ninth Amendment states:

 “The enumeration in the Constitution, of certain rights, shall not be construed to deny or disparage others retained by the people.”